nhjjr/cbptools/docs/source/index.rst

 Connectivity-Based Parcellation Tools
 =====================================

-Regional **connectivity-based parcellation** (CBP) is a procedure for regional mapping by long-range connectivity profiles (Eickhoff et al., 2015), revealing brain organization within a region-of-interest (ROI).
+Regional **connectivity-based parcellation** (CBP) is a procedure for mapping a region's long-range connectivity profiles (Eickhoff et al., 2015), revealing brain organization within a region-of-interest (ROI).

 The procedure clusters ROI voxels/vertices based on similarity in their profile of connection strengths to a set of